Table of Contents

 The increase in data breaches

 Cybercriminals are able to obtain login credentials from data breaches, which they can then use to take over accounts.
 They can also buy stolen login credentials on the dark web and use them for credential stuffing attacks and other forms of account takeover fraud.
+In fact there are dedicated underground marketplaces which sell guaranteed to work stolen accounts.

 The proliferation of mobile devices

-Mobile devices are often lost or stolen, which gives malicious actors physical access to the device.
+Mobile devices are easily lost or stolen, which gives malicious actors physical access to the device.
 In addition, phones usually have weaker security than desktop computers, making it easier for fraudsters to obtain sensitive information.

 The affordable and easy access to automation